-Various people have questioned the WordWeb 5 licensing terms.
+Various people have questioned the WordWeb licensing terms.
 It is true that targeting flights is a very crude measure; many people's CO2 emissions come mostly from their home due to inefficient heating, insulation or air conditioning.
-However the licence is designed to be easy to understand, and sufficiently simple that people will know immediately whether or not they satisfy it.
+However, the licence is designed to be easy to understand, and sufficiently simple that people will know immediately whether they satisfy it.
 If you break the licence you are certainly responsible for more emissions per person than are sustainable, and you can certainly afford to buy the Pro version.
 The licence is not telling you what to do: that is up to you, but if you don't satisfy the licence you need to pay to use the program.
+Emissions from international aviation are especially important as they are not covered by the COP21 Paris agreement, and could seriously undermine global efforts if not substantially reduced.

-Tackling aviation growth is particularly difficult because of international agreements not to tax aviation fuel.
+Tackling aviation growth is particularly difficult because of international agreements not to tax aviation fuel, and international aviation (and shipping) are not included in the COP21 Paris agreement.
+There is currently strong growth in aviation, and no cost-effective or scalable fuel alternatives.
 There is also considerable pricing flexibility (price elasticity of demand), meaning that prices would probably have to at least double to cut flight use in half.
 This corresponds to an infeasibly high carbon emission trading price.
 In the absence of any effective governmental legislation to restrict aviation growth, WordWeb's licence is a small way to increase the cost of flying and, more importantly, to increase awareness of the problem.

 Taking numbers from the Stern Review: every medium distance flight you take now causes about 0.001 people to face starvation in the future.
 Roughly this means that for every hour you spend flying, someone in the future will spend an extra day short of food.